day8/re-frame/docs/dominoes-live.md

 The first element in the vector identifies the query, and the other elements are optional query parameters.
-With a traditional database a query might be:
+With a traditional database, a query might be:
 ```sql
 select * from customers where name="blah"
 ```

 In re-frame, that would look like:
    `(subscribe  [:customer-query "blah"])`,
-which would return a `ratom` holding the customer state (a value which might change over time!).
+which would return a `ratom` holding the customer state (a value that might change over time!).

 !!!
 Warning "Rookie Mistake"
     Because subscriptions return a `ratom` (a Reagent atom), they must always be dereferenced to